ManimCommunity/manim/docs/source/guides/deep_dive.rst

 advances its sample clock and delivers this array to :class:`.SceneFileWriter`.
 Drawing and readback do not advance time.
-This concludes one iteration of the render loop, and once the time progression has been processed completely, a final bit of cleanup is performed before the :meth:`.Scene.play_internal` call is completed.
+This concludes one iteration of the render loop, and once the time progression has been processed completely, a final bit of cleanup is performed before Manager's sample loop is completed.

 A TL;DR for the render loop, in the context of our toy example, reads as follows: